 As mentioned earlier, bamboo is a very renewable resource.
 It can be harvested after only five years.
 Compare that to traditional hardwoods which can take up to 30 years to regenerate.
 Bamboo can grow so quickly because it is actually a grass, not wood.
 The bamboo stalks, when harvested, are split and reformed into planks.
 It is the natural striations of the bamboo stalks that create the unique and beautiful patterns associated with bamboo flooring.

-It should be noted here that not all bamboo flooring is created equally.
+It should be noted here that not all is created equally.
 Many manufacturers harvest stalks before they are fully mature which results in a weaker product.
 Also, in order to cut costs, some will use a filler in between the bamboo strips and even use binders that can emit toxic chemicals over time.
 In other words, do your homework and make sure you buy from a reputable bamboo flooring dealer or your “green” floor may not be so green.

 - Very Durable